Creed III: Pre-production

 In February 2020, Zach Baylin was announced as screenwriter, with Jordan confirmed to reprise his role as Adonis Creed.
 In October 2020, it was reported that Jordan would reprise his role of Adonis Creed and make his directorial debut in Creed III.
 Producers had expressed interest in having Jordan serve as director, with Irwin Winkler stating that he had personally offered the position to the actor.
 In April 2021, Stallone announced he was not cast in the film.
 By June 2021, Jonathan Majors entered talks to portray Adonis's new adversary.
 In November 2021, it was officially confirmed that Majors was cast.
 In April 2022, it was announced that Wood Harris and Florian Munteanu would reprise their roles from previous Creed films, and Selenis Leyva, Thaddeus J. Mixson, Spence Moore II, and Mila Davis-Kent joined the cast.
 In September 2022, Mexican boxer Canelo Álvarez was cast in as a cameo.

 Stallone expressed distaste for the darker direction the filmmakers wanted to take the film in, stating: "That's a regretful situation because I know what it could have been.
 It was taken in a direction that is quite different than I would've taken it.
 It's a different philosophy — Irwin Winkler's and Michael B. Jordan's.
 I wish them well, but I'm much more of a sentimentalist.
 I like my heroes getting beat up, but I just don't want them going into that dark space.
 I just feel people have enough darkness."
 Jordan meanwhile wanted to explore Adonis' early life & backstory.
 Stallone refused to see the released film due to the involvement of producer Irwin Winkler, whom Stallone has called a "parasite" for "picking clean the bones" of characters he (Stallone) created.
 Winkler purchased the rights for the Rocky character from Stallone in 1976.

 Filming

 Principal photography began in late January 2022, and Jordan was seen on the set in Atlanta, Georgia.
 Kramer Morgenthau returned as the cinematographer for the film, after having done so for Creed II.
 The film was partially shot on IMAX-certified Sony CineAlta Venice cameras and the Panavision anamorphic format, making this the first film in the series, and the first sports film in history, to do so.
 Filming later ended on April 6, 2022.

-Jordan said the fight choreography was heavy influenced by anime series such as Megalobox, Naruto Shippuden, Hajime No Ippo, and Dragon Ball Z.
+Jordan said the fight choreography was heavily influenced by anime series such as Megalobox, Naruto Shippuden, Hajime No Ippo, and Dragon Ball Z.